rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 No single technique can fully mitigate this vulnerability.
-Just like [SQL injection attacks](cite:cites sqlinjection) on Web sites, **Web APIs should take care of input validation**, preferably via reusable and rigorously tested software libraries.
+Just like [SQL injection attacks](cite:cites sqlinjection) on Web sites, Web APIs should take care of input validation, preferably via reusable and rigorously tested software libraries.

 Location
 : Data publishers